Norfolk Tides: Baltimore Orioles (2021–present)

 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
 The Tides were organized into the Triple-A East and maintained their affiliation with the Baltimore Orioles.
 Norfolk ended the season in sixth place in the Southeastern Division with a 48–72 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Norfolk finished the tournament tied for 20th place with a 4–6 record.
 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.
+Shortstop Gunnar Henderson won the 2022 International League Top MLB Prospect Award.

+On April 8, 2023, the Tides set the franchise record as an Orioles affiliate for the most runs scored in a game in a 21–2 victory over the Gwinnett Stripers.
+In addition, Norfolk tied the franchise record for runs scored in an inning after 11 crossed the plate in the 6th inning.
+The Tides won the first-half of the 2023 season, clinching a berth in the championship playoffs at the conclusion of the season.
+In the best-of-three series, the Tides defeated the Durham Bulls to win the International League championship.
+They won the Triple-A National Championship Game versus the Oklahoma City Dodgers, champions of the Pacific Coast League, 7–6.
+Buck Britton won the 2023 IL Manager of the Year Award.

+The franchise was purchased by Diamond Baseball Holdings on October 17, 2023.
+In 2024, third baseman Coby Mayo won the IL Top MLB Prospect Award.
+In 2025, Dylan Beavers was selected as the IL MVP.